The Role of Mindset in Literary Translation

 - Avoid translation word for word.

 But literary translation is much more than that.
-Its quality also depends on research, knowledge of how the target (TL) and the source (SL) languages are structured, and of course on the ability of a literary translator to take right decisions and keep the body of a work authentic.
+Its quality also depends on research, knowledge of how the target (TL) and the source (SL) languages are structured, and, of course, on the ability of a literary translator to make the right decisions and keep the body of a work authentic.

-So, over time as a literary translator gets more experienced and therefore becomes more and more confident about what he/she is doing, following the rules stops being as important as before.
+So, over time, as a literary translator gets more experienced and therefore becomes more and more confident about what he/she is doing, following the rules stops being as important as before.
 Little by little, literary translation takes on a very dangerous form.
-Dangerous because it’s not possible to track this moment for clients, readers, and even literary translator him/herself.
-And even though translated text may still look pretty to TL readers, it loses the most important thing - the voice of its Author.
+Dangerous because it’s not possible to track this moment for clients, readers, and even the literary translator him/herself.
+And even though translated text may still look pretty to TL readers, it loses the most important thing—the voice of its Author.

-The role of a literary translator is in being as neat, precise and close to the source idea as possible.
-And the most important thing to remember is that a literary translator's job is not to rewrite but to transfer what is written from one culture to another, preferably wihtout losses.
+The role of a literary translator is in being as neat, precise, and close to the source idea as possible.
+And the most important thing to remember is that a literary translator's job is not to rewrite but to transfer what is written from one culture to another, preferably without losses.

 In order to prevent this issue, both sides, a literary translator and a client, need to understand this one crucial thing: